htzhu/-Muke-fron-end-project/README.md

-# Plate-detect-system
+# Muke fron-end project
-This is a OpenCV project.
+This is a fron-end project.